 As the patient's condition continues to improve and requires less monitoring, he or she may be moved to an acute care unit within the hospital.
 In these units, assessments by the nursing team may be conducted less frequently (in most cases, every three to four hours); however, the call button may be used at any time to facilitate requests.
 Your caregiver team can provide additional information and specific guidelines about what to expect in the unit where you or your loved one is receiving care.

-Visiting hours are from 6 a.m. to 9 p.m. in all units throughout the campus.
+Visiting hours are from 9 a.m. to 9 p.m. in all units throughout the campus.
 We encourage those designated as Primary Support for the patient to be at the bedside at any time, including overnight, at the discretion of the patient or the patient's surrogate decision maker.
 The Primary Support will be issued identification by the nursing unit, and it should be worn at all times.
-For more information, please see the Visiting Hours page or ask your nurse.
+For more information, please ask your nurse.